nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ```

 - Use the dashboard.conf file provided.
 It will enable the /api endpoint, change the port to 9000, and provide access to the Plus Dashboard.
-Place this file in the /etc/nginx/conf.d folder, and reload nginx.
+Place this file in the /etc/nginx/conf.d folder, and reload NGINX.
 The Plus dashboard is now accessible at http://nginx-lb-server-ip:9000/dashboard.html.
 It should look similar to this:

 ![NGINX Dashboard](../media/nkl-stream-dashboard.png)